nxn128/serverless-query/README.md

 ## Setup
 To make setup as easy as possible it is recommended to leverage the provided docker images and helper scripts.

-Of course docker is not required to run the app see the [Advanced Setup](#advanced-setup) section for details.
+If docker is not feasible please see the [Advanced Setup](#advanced-setup) section for more information on what needs to be installed (or peek at the Dockerfiles).

 It is recommended you proceed through this section in order.